-\If the student has passed the required course
+\(If students have the required course)

 The Albizu Psy.D. program is designed to be completed in five years, including one year each for the completion of the doctoral dissertation and pre-doctoral internship.
-At least two of the three academic training years (or the equivalent thereof) must be at the San Juan Campus of Albizu University, and at least one of those must be undertaken in full-time residence at the San Juan Campus.
+At least two of the three academic training years (or the equivalent thereof) must be at the San Juan Campus, or Mayagüez University Center, of Albizu University, and at least one of those must be undertaken in full-time residence at the San Juan Campus.